UHDanke/gd_docs/triggers/follows.md

 Advanced Follow Y movements are processed before Advanced Follow.

+There can be only one follow player trigger active per **Target Group ID**, activating a new one will update the previous one's values.

+Advanced Follow Y can be instanced with spawn remapping and **Target Group ID** can be spawn remapped.

 ## Settings

 **Speed** controls the easing of the movement, to get the Advanced Follow equivalent use this formula: